Pushing against China, U.S. lawmakers plan pro-Taiwan bill | Politics

 Democratic and Republican members of the U.S. House of Representatives will introduce legislation this week seeking to boost U.S. support for Taiwan, part of an effort in Congress to take a hard line in dealings with China.
 Representatives Ami Bera and Steve Chabot, the Democratic and Republican leaders of the House Foreign Affairs Committee's Asia subcommittee, will introduce the "Taiwan Peace and Stability Act," a measure "to support the diplomatic, economic and physical space" of the self-governing island.

-Democratic and Republican members of the U.S. House of Representatives will introduce legislation this week seeking to boost U.S. support for Taiwan, part of an effort in Congress to take a hard line in dealings with China.

-Representatives Ami Bera and Steve Chabot, the Democratic and Republican leaders of the House Foreign Affairs Committee's Asia subcommittee, will introduce the "Taiwan Peace and Stability Act," a measure "to support the diplomatic, economic and physical space" of the self-governing island.
 "Hopefully we're able to pass something in a bipartisan way on the House floor," Bera said in a telephone interview.
 "I think this is an area where we can hopefully speak with one voice."
+Taiwan's Foreign Ministry expressed thanks for the show of support, and said it would pay close attention to the bill's progress.

 Bera said he expects much of the Taiwan Act eventually to be included in the "Eagle Act," a sweeping bill on dealings with China that Representative Greg Meeks, chairman of the House Foreign Affairs Committee, introduced last month.
 The Senate on June 8 passed by a strong bipartisan 68-32 majority the "U.S. Innovation and Competition Act," or USICA, a bill worth some $250 billion to boost the country's ability to compete with China, including massive support for semiconductors and telecommunications equipment.